bmatsuo/urxvt-tabbedex/README.md

 ##Differences from [stepb/urxvt-tabbedex](http://github.com/stepb/urxvt-tabbedex)

-Modifications are listed in the script file itself for now in a style of the upstream.
+A list of enhancements starting from the original "tabbed" extension (ish?) is being maintained in the script file itself, in the style of the upstream.

 ##LICENSE